-1396:94 School Evaluation Expenses
+1396:20 School Accreditation Expenses

-The expenses for the self-study and evaluation are distributed as follows:
+The expenses for the self-study and accreditation are distributed as follows:

 - A. K-10 - 1.
 School -- Self-study preparation - 2.
 Conference -- Lodging, per diem, travel, substitute teachers for team members - B. Senior Academies - 1.
 Academy -- Self-study preparation; on site visiting team expenses (lodging; meals; and transportation to and from lodging). - 2.
 Team Member's Employing Organization -- Mileage/airfare; per diem and lodging to and from campus; substitute teachers.